 SaveOnEnergy is here to help you find energy savings by reducing your usage.
 In this week’s installment of how to save energy in your home, we set our sights on the living room.

 Approximately 75 percent of American households have a television in their living room.
 What’s more, most families have more than one TV – on average there are 2.5 TVs in every home.

-The amount of energy your TV consumes relies mainly on the size, model, and technology, but most televisions consume between 80 and 400 watts an hour.
+Whether you are streaming or watching cable, the amount of energy your TV consumes relies mainly on the size, model, and technology, but most televisions consume between 80 and 400 watts an hour.
 Payless Power discusses how different TVs consume energy.
 You can see a breakdown in the chart below:

 |30 inches||60 watts||150 watts||50 watts|